 Nanotechnology in India

-Research and work on nanotechnology in India started in 2001 with the formation of the NanoScience and Technology Initiative with an initial funding of Rs.
+Research and work on nanotechnology in India started in 2001 with the formation of the NanoScience and Technology Initiative with initial funding of Rs.
 60 crores.
-In 2007, the GOI launched a 5-year program called Nano Mission.
+In 2007, the GOI launched a 5-year program called Nano Mission, it was allocated a budget of Rs 1,000 crores.
 It had a wider scope of objectives and much larger funding.
-Fields involved in the mission were: basic research in nanotechnology, infrastructure development, human resources development and global collaboration.
-Many institutions and departments were roped in for the work such as Department of IT, DRDO, Department of Biotechnology, Council of Scientific and Industrial Research (CSIR), etc. In both IIT Bombay and IISC Bangalore, National Centers for Nanofabrication and Nanoelectronics were established.
+Fields involved in the mission were: basic research in nanotechnology, infrastructure development, human resources development, and global collaboration.
+Many institutions and departments were roped in for the work such as the Department of IT, DRDO, Department of Biotechnology, Council of Scientific and Industrial Research (CSIR), etc. In both IIT Bombay and IISC Bangalore, National Centers for Nanofabrication and Nanoelectronics were established.